code4it-dev/c4it-notes/content/csharp-tip/04-using-alias/index.md

 ---
-title: 'C# tip: define Using Aliases to avoid ambiguity'
+title: "C# tip: define Using Aliases to avoid ambiguity"
 date: 2021-09-21
 tags:
   - CSharp
 url: /csharptips/using-alias
 categories:
   - CSharp Tips
 summary: Sometimes we need to use objects with the same name but from different namespaces.
 How to remove that ambiguity?
 By Using Aliases!
 ---